 At that time, I had a mixed feeling of happiness and sadness.
-I was happy because although I was so disobedient and resistant to Him, God not only didn’t abandon me but also allowed me to hear His voice through a special way—letting my husband read His words to me.
+I was happy because although I had been so disobedient and resistant to Him, God didn’t abandon me but allowed me to overhear His voice through my husband reading His words out in early morning.
 That was really for me.
 And I was sad because every time the brothers and sisters came from afar to preach the gospel to me, I ignored them, and I even spoke cold words when they fellowshiped with my husband.
-Thinking of this, I felt remorseful and couldn’t help shedding tears.
-I knelt down and prayed to God, “O Almighty God, I know I am wrong.
-I’m willing to give up the Bible, keep up with Your new work, and listen to Your words in the new age.
-I won’t oppose You and ruin my life because of clinging to my notions and imaginations.
+Thinking of God’s love and my resistance to God’s work, I couldn’t restrain my tears.
+I knelt down before God and prayed, “O Almighty God, I know I am wrong.
+I’m willing to put aside the Bible, keep up with Your new work, and listen to Your words in the new age.
+I will never again oppose You, nor do I want my life to be ruined by my notions and imaginations.
 O God, I’m resolved to cooperate with You and bring those true believers in You to Your house, so as to make up for my indebtedness to You.
-Thank God!
+Thank Almighty God!
 May all the glory be to Almighty God!”